Esther Chapter Four

 Esther 4:6 & 7

-So Hathach went out to Mordecai in the open square of the city in front of the king's gate.
-Mordecai told him everything that had happened to him, including the exact amount of money Haman had promised to pay into the royal treasury for the destruction of the Jews.
+Hatakh went out to Mordekhai in the open space in front of the King's Gate, and Mordekhai told him everything that had happened to him and exactly how much silver Haman had promised to put in the royal treasury for the destruction of the Jews.

 So, when Hathach went to Mordecai, he was told of Haman's plan to kill all of the Jews.
 He even told him of the money that Haman was willing to offer.